python/cpython/Doc/library/functions.rst

 .. function:: exec(object[, globals[, locals]])

-   This function supports dynamic execution of Python code. *object* must be either a string, an open file object, or a code object.
+   This function supports dynamic execution of Python code. *object* must be either a string or a code object.
 If it is a string, the string is parsed as a suite of Python statements which is then executed (unless a syntax error occurs).
-If it is an open file, the file is parsed until EOF and executed.
 If it is a code object, it is simply executed.
 In all cases, the code that's executed is expected to be valid as file input (see the section "File input" in the Reference Manual).
 Be aware that the :keyword:`return` and :keyword:`yield` statements may not be used outside of function definitions even within the context of code passed to the :func:`exec` function.
 The return value is ``None``.

    In all cases, if the optional parts are omitted, the code is executed in the current scope.
 If only *globals* is provided, it must be a dictionary, which